-Applicants who have applied to the DO program at MU-COM, but wish to matriculate to the biomedical sciences program should contact MU-COM by email at COMAdmissions@marian.edu.
+Applicants who have applied to the DO program at MU-WCOM, but wish to matriculate to the biomedical sciences program should contact MU-WCOM by email at COMAdmissions@marian.edu.
 All other applicants are required to complete an online application through the College of Graduate and Online Programs at Marian University.
-Applications can be found on the Marian University website at: http://www.marian.edu/academics/office-of-graduate-studies/admissions.
+Applications can be found online.